 For FD, you have an approximately 1/27 chance of carrying the FD mutation.
 If your partner also has the genetic mutation, your chance of having a baby with FD is 25% with each pregnancy.
 The good news is that FD is preventable.
 Even if both parents are carriers, your obstetrician can help you to avoid having a child with FD.

 Testing is having a dramatic effect on the number of FD births according to one center that tracks FD statistics.
 Prior to 2001, the total number of reported FD births averaged 15 per year.
 Once testing became available for FD in 2001, however, the number of reported FD births steadily declined to 2 births in 2006 and 1 birth in 2007.
 This downward trend continues today.

 If you or a loved one are of Ashkenazi descent and are planning on having children, genetic testing is available.
 Be sure to ask if the lab tests for both of the two known FD mutations; one is more common than the other but not all labs test for both.
 Outside of the Jewish population, there are some very very rare mutations that turn up when a Jewish carrier has a child with a non-Jewish partner.
-Many insurance plans cover the cost of testing.
-In addition, local testing centers offer free or reduced rates.
-Click here to learn more.
+Check with your insurance plan to see if testing is covered.
+In addition, local testing centers may offer free or reduced rates.

 The world of genetic testing is rapidly changing.
 The two trusted organizations listed below actively monitor these changes and are available to answer all of your genetic testing questions.